Cold Weather Fuel Economy

 You may not be able to completely mitigate cold weather’s effect on your fuel economy, but you can do some simple things to make a significant impact on your gas mileage:

-- Tint your windows using a reflective ceramic window tint.
+- Tint your windows using a nano-ceramic window tint.
 Not only will it reject UV rays and summer heat, it will also help to RETAIN heat in the winter, meaning you use your heater less, putting less strain on your vehicle’s electrical system.

 - Park your car in a warmer place, such as your garage, to increase the initial temperature of your engine and cabin.